Dear Friend,

 Peace is the Wey is a friendly sangha* practicing in the Plum Village Buddhist tradition, initiated by Zen Master Thich Nhat Hanh, who is affectionately known as Thay (teacher in Vietnamese).

-The sangha has practiced together for over twenty years.
+The sangha has practiced together for over twenty years, and now welcomes a small group of friends from across Surrey, Sussex, Greater London and further afield.
 You can find out about the history of the Guildford sangha and our current work to create links with other Plum Village sangha, other faiths and traditions and those who are new to meditation.

 Engaged Buddhism